skynav/ttt/ttt-ttv/README.md

 ## Building

-In order to build **ttv**, first perform the instructions at https://github.com/skynav/ttt, then run `mvn clean install` from this `ttt-ttv` directory.
+In order to build **ttpe**, first perform the instructions at https://github.com/skynav/ttt, then run `mvn clean install` from this `ttt-ttv` directory.
+Next, change directory to the standalone JAR package, ``cd ../ttt-ttv-all``, then run `mvn clean install`.

 ## Running

-In order to run the verifier, use the following (or an equivalent):
+In order to run the presentation engine (from its standalone JAR), first change directory to the standalone JAR package, ``cd ../ttt-ttv-all``, then use the following (or equivalent):

-`java -jar target/ttt-ttv-3.0-SNAPSHOT.jar ttml.xml`
+`java -jar target/ttt-ttv-all-7.1-SNAPSHOT.jar ttml.xml`

 Usage information can be obtained by using:

-`java -jar target/ttt-ttv-3.0-SNAPSHOT.jar --help`
+`java -jar target/ttt-ttv-all-7.1-SNAPSHOT.jar --help`

 At present, this will output the following:

 <pre>
-Timed Text Verifier (TTV) [3.0-SNAPSHOT] Copyright 2013-18 Skynav, Inc.
+Timed Text Verifier (TTV) [7.1-SNAPSHOT] Copyright (c) 2013-19 Skynav, Inc.
 Usage: java -jar ttv.jar [options] URL*
   Short Options:
     -?                                  - see --help